hax/hax.github.com/2019/nc-p-issue/slide.md

 - Wait for tools mature

 My apologize for too late to bring the concern
-- Unwilling to block a very useful feature to stage 3
+- Unwilling to block a very wanted feature
+- Misunderstanding of the status of the issue
-- Misjudged the progress of the tools and the implementation of TS
+- Misjudged the progress of the tools and the implementation choice of TS
-- Can only collect useful user feedbacks after implementation (especially TS) available
+- Can only collect more user feedbacks after implementation (especially TS) available